 1. Airport taxi

 Many taxi drivers will approach you when you arrive at the airport in Denpasar.
-They want to convince you to take their services, which can be overwhelming after a long flight.
+They want to convince you to use their services, which can be overwhelming after a long flight.
 So, better be prepared.
 Firstly, you should never take the first offer.
-Keep on walking straight and bargain the price, so you don’t pay high costs.
+Continue walking straight and bargaining the price to avoid paying exorbitant fees.
 Additionally, you can order a cheaper taxi provider such as Gojek or Grab.
 You only need to walk a few meters outside the airport and find your driver.
 And it would be the cheapest option.

 2. Four months will be over so quickly

 When you study in Bali for a semester, it may sound like a long time at first.
 But trust me, time flies when you are enjoying yourself.
 Don’t wait too long to tackle your bucket list and dive right into the island life!
 Nevertheless, take your time to enjoy every day as it comes.

 Tips for managing fear and making the most of your study abroad experience

 3. Don’t be afraid and hop on a scooter

 You will most likely download Gojek or Grab on your phone.
 With those apps, you can order a driver.
 And that’s great for getting from A to B at a low price.
 However, there are many beaches and places where those apps are not allowed.
 Having your own scooter will give you so much more freedom while studying in Bali.
 Of course, it can be scary at first to get used to the Bali traffic.
 But in the end, it’s so much worth it!
 Don’t be afraid and give it a go but take one step at a time.

 4. You will experience a culture shock when studying in Bali – And that’s great